Penei Sewell: Personal life

 Sewell has three brothers: Gabriel, Nephi, and Noah, who are all professional football linebackers.
-Gabriel plays for the Houston Roughnecks in the United Football League, Nephi plays for the New Orleans Saints, and Noah plays for the Chicago Bears.
+Gabriel plays for the Houston Roughnecks in the United Football League, Nephi and Noah play for the Chicago Bears.
 The brothers are nephews of former NFL players Isaac Sopoaga and Richard Brown.

+Sewell is a member of the Church of Jesus Christ of Latter-day Saints.

+Sewell met his wife, Isabelle, at the University of Oregon who was a cheerleader when they first met.
+They started socially dating in 2020 and were married in 2024.